prak112/DevSchool-HTML/README.md

 <details>
 <summary>Basic website interactivity with Javascript</summary>

-####  Browser APIs
+####  Browser/Web APIs
-- Browser APIs aid in the interaction between HTML conent and CSS styles and collecting, generating/manipulating audio and/or video content
+- They aid in the interaction between HTML conent and CSS styles and collecting, generating/manipulating audio and/or video content.
+- Amongst a [different categories of APIs](https://www.educative.io/answers/what-are-browser-apis), following are the ones we used.
-- Document Object Model (DOM) API
+#### Document Object Model (DOM) API
 - Builds interaction by addressing specific elements in `index.html` such as,
     - on_click Events for alerts, swapping content
     - Modify headers, paragraphs
-- Web Storage API
+#### Web Storage API
 - Locally stores the user input on their browser
 - Allows access and displaying the content using DOM API
 </details>

 <details>